vanzasetia/profile-card-component/README.md

 📱Android Phone!
 The reason for that is because I don't have any computer or laptop ☺️.

-## Development
+## Acknowledgment

-I was struggling on positioning the background on the `body`, if you have a better solution you can [contact me](https://github.com/vanzasetia) or give me your recommendation on [Frontend Mentor](https://www.frontendmentor.io/solutions/profile-card-component-html5-css3-sass-Za00rhMVw)
+I used [the ApplePieGiraffe code to align the background images](https://www.frontendmentor.io/solutions/card-component-with-3d-animation-t0NqrfqMT).
+It worked really well in my opinion.

 ## Feedback and Live Review